semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 semgrep --test --config tests/rules/ tests/targets/
 ```

-will produce the same output as before.
+produces the same output as in the previous example.

 The subdirectory structure of these two directories must be the same for Semgrep to correctly find the associated files.